clebert/cybernaut/README.md

 Otherwise, if the default configuration is used, a current version of Chrome must be installed.
 Cybernaut is tested with Chrome and Firefox and **provides** the latest drivers for these two.*

+## Introduction

+Cybernaut is build on top of selenium-webdriver and lets you control a browser with just a few lines of code.
+Your end-to-end test code will look simple, concise and easy to read and is automatically output line by line in a human-readable form.
+It provides a [`Promise`][mdn-promise]-based API and allows the use of [`async`][mdn-async]/[`await`][mdn-await] to write code without nesting and with the possibility of using control-flow primitives such as `if...else`.

+There are pre-built Docker containers to run your end-to-end tests effortlessly in any environment such as Travis CI.

+The integrated test runner executes all steps of your end-to-end tests in an atomic way.
+This means that if one part of a test step fails, the entire test step fails and can then be repeated.
+By this mechanism, a high reliability and thus stability of your end-to-end tests can be ensured.

 ## Documentation

 You can find the documentation [here][homepage].